Archive-Samourai-Wallet/samourai-wallet-android/README.md

 MainNet/TestNet selection is displayed when sideloading a new installation.
 To switch networks, make a backup of your current wallet, uninstall/reinstall (sideload) and select desired network.

-### OpenDime:

-Plug in your OpenDime using the appropriate OTG (On-The-Go) USB cable and Samourai can be used to view address and balance, validate the private key, and sweep balance to your wallet.

 ### License:

 [GNU General Public License 3](https://github.com/Samourai-Wallet/samourai-wallet-android/blob/master/LICENSE)